quackduck/WarpDrive/README.md

 ## Known Issues

-WarpDrive is slow, quite ironically, taking ~160ms on average (This could be different for you.
+WarpDrive is a bit slow, compared to similar native shell scripts, taking ~160ms on average (This could be different for you.
 Do inform me about WarpDrive's performance)
 This is because the JVM takes a lot of time to start up.
 The application itself takes 30ms.
  ## Caveats